CorpGlory/csv2influx/README.md

 # csv2influx

-A tool for converting csv file to influxdb database.
+A CLI tool for converting csv file to influxdb database.
 You can map csv fields to influxdb columns in config file.

 See [examples](examples)